CodeYourFuture/syllabus-archive/js-core-1/week-1/mentors.md

 [-]Students confuse returns and console.logs
 [-]It's difficult for students to differentiate between variables the coder has created, and reserved words that are built into javascript. e.g. multiply() vs push()
 [-]The Predicates section was spent mostly trying to grasp typeof.
 Not sure if this is just a good opportunity to teach typeof, or if it distracts from the point of the lesson i.e. predicates?

+[-] Students make some confusions between the function definition and the function call during the tdd exercises.
+They try to reuse the values or the variables passed as parameters when calling the function inside the function itself.
+For Example, given the definition: function addOne(numbers) and the call: addOne(myArray), students try to use the name myArray inside the function or they think that the parameter in the function definition should be called myArray...